pelafustan/js_in_web-challenge_05/README.md

 ## Context

-A real estate investment company hired us to make a webpage to show to their clients their available properties.
-This page should:
-* Render, dynamically, the content.
-* Have a sidebar filter.

-The user should be able to filter by:
-* Number of rooms.
-* Property surface.
+I need to develop a TODO app.
+I get a little bit excited and ended doing more than the requirements.

 ## View

-Let's check this wonderful piece of software [here.](https://pelafustan.github.io/js_in_web-challenge_04/)
+Let's check this wonderful piece of software [here.](https://pelafustan.github.io/js_in_web-challenge_05/)

+## TODO

+* Change color depending on status.
+* Block other options when task is marked as completed or cancelled.
+* I'm quite sure that I'm forgetting somethig, but maybe it isn't important.

 ## Author